IBM/gan-toolkit/README.md

  - Check if making optimizer as cuda is also important or not
  - Check the input for generator and discriminator to conf_data
  - Find a smart way to check the size of the reward

+Long term tasks:
+ - Implement driver and support for Keras and PyTorch
+ - Implement more popular GAN models in this framework
+ - Implement more metrics to evaluate different GAN models
+ - Support multimodal data generation for GAN frameworks

 ## Credits